quay/clair/Documentation/howto/testing.md

 ## Making changes to configuration

 You may want to play with either Clair or Quay's configuration.
-If so, the configuration files can be found inside the repository at local-dev/quay/config.yaml` and `local-dev/clair/config.yaml`.
+If so, the configuration files can be found inside the repository at `local-dev/quay/config.yaml` and `local-dev/clair/config.yaml`.
 Any changes to the configs will require a restart of the relevant service.
-Take a look at the `Makefile` for the various restart targets.
+The quay-specific clair config is autogenerated, see the `Makefile`.

 ## Tearing it down

 ```
-make local-dev-down
+docker-compose down
 ```

 will rip the entire environment down.